Instant Pot DUO Nova Review

 Cooking Features

-The DUO Nova provides most of the basic pressure cooking functions, along with some more advanced options as well.
-Essentially, unless you're looking for some specific specialty functions like air fry or dehydrate, the DUO Nova will likely meet your needs.
+The DUO Nova provides most of the basic pressure cooking functions and some more advanced options.
+Essentially, unless you're looking for some specific specialty functions like air fry or dehydrate, it will likely meet your needs.

 A Full List of The Instant Pot DUO Nova's Cooking Functions

-Soup/Broth, Meat/Stew, Bean/Chili, Poultry, Slow Cook, Saute, Rice, Multigrain, Porridge, Steam, Yogurt, Pressure Cook
+Soup/Broth, Meat/Stew, Bean/Chili, Poultry, Slow Cook similar to what you'd experience in a top-ranked slow cooker, Saute, Rice, Multigrain, Porridge, Steam, Yogurt, Pressure Cook.